PhoenixxDevs/pp2/README.md

 # Initial Discussion

 Aim Trainer is an online game/tool to practice mouse cursor accuracy.
-Although the premise is simple, the game should be made to be fun and addictive.
+Although the premise is simple, the game should be both fun and addictive.

 ---